What’s the RideSafer Travel Vest?

 Fortunately, the RideSafer Travel Vest can be a useful tool when we need to fill this gap in the conventional market!

 While the RideSafer Travel Vest is a belt-positioning product, and we don’t normally recommend it before age 4, it can be the best option for kids aged two to four who have outgrown all the standard harnessed car seat options.
 Parents can use the top tether attachment that comes with the vest.
-And they can lock the vehicle seatbelt to help the child stay in place.
-So the child doesn’t have as much freedom of movement as they would in a regular booster.
+And they can lock the vehicle seatbelt to help the child stay in place, so the child doesn’t have as much freedom of movement as they would in a regular booster.

-And thanks to its extended sizing up to 110lbs, it can be a good option even for older kids who have certain disabilities or behavioral challenges that make it difficult for them to sit correctly in a traditional booster — either while a family waits months for an adaptive seat.
-Or, in some cases, to replace the need for an adaptive seat altogether.
+And thanks to its extended sizing up to 110lbs, it can be a good option even for older kids who have certain disabilities or behavioral challenges that make it difficult for them to sit correctly in a traditional booster — either while a family waits months for an adaptive seat or, in some cases, to replace the need for an adaptive seat altogether.
 Please note: we strongly encourage parents of children who need unconventional vehicle travel accommodations to contact a child passenger safety technician with training in special circumstances to get help finding the best option for their child!

 How To Use Ridesafer Travel Vest

-Step One: Install the top tether.
+Step One: Install the top tether (optional).

 That top tether will be the first thing we’ll install!
 Attach the side with a single hook to the top tether anchor on the back of the vehicle seat (refer to your vehicle manual if needed).
 Place the Y-shaped side of the top tether through the headrest bars and leave it for now.